ECOWAS passport

-The ECOWAS passport is a common passport document for several countries in West Africa.

-Member states of ECOWAS — the Economic Community of West African States — have implemented the common design for the passport.
+Passports issued by the member states of ECOWAS follow a similar design, used by several countries in West Africa.
+Member states of ECOWAS — the Economic Community of West African States — have implemented a common design for the passport.
 It was created to facilitate the intra-regional travel of member states' citizens for periods of unlimited duration.
 The passport can be used within the sub-region and is also recognized for international travel.

 Types

-There are three types of ECOWAS passports:
+There are three types of passports of ECOWAS member countries: